The History of Transportation on Colorado's Mountain Passes

 Silverton and Ouray Toll Road in 1909, George L. Beam.
 Denver Public Library.

-silverton ouray toll road with wagons
+silverton and ouray toll road with wagons

 Silverton Ouray Toll Road, c.
 1900-1905 by George L. Beam, Denver Public Library.